debops/debops/docs/ansible/roles/postgresql_server/getting-started.rst

    postgresql_server__listen_addresses: [ '*' ]
    postgresql_server__allow: [ '192.0.2.0/24', '2001:db8::/32' ]

-Default set of Host-Based Authentication rules permit connections from remote hosts that are in the same subnet as the server, only over SSL, and require the correct password to be provided to accept connections.
+The default set of Host-Based Authentication rules permit connections from remote hosts that are in the same subnet as the server, only over SSL, and require the correct password to be provided to accept connections.

 If you want to allow connections from other subnets than the server, you will need to add your own HBA entries to the PostgreSQL cluster configuration.
-Example for the default
+Example for the default cluster:
-cluster:

 .. code-block:: yaml